sunnysidedenver/regis_msds_practicum2/README.md

 ![alt_text](https://github.com/sunnysidedenver/regis_msds_practicum2/blob/main/foi_mod2.PNG)

 Additional inspection of the data revealed why.
 There were weak relationships between the training variables and the number of fires (predictand).
-Also, there was a large amount of multicolinearity among the variables, meaning the variables had some relation to each other, as well as the predictand.
-As a result, the model cannot distinguish the proper weights each variable has on the predictand.
+Also, there was a large amount of multicollinearity among the variables, meaning the variables had some relation to each other, as well as the predictand.
+As a result, the model could not distinguish the proper weights each variable has on the predictand.

 ## CONCLUSION